-We love a good shake-up in the SUP world – and the GBSUP National Paddle Racing Series Championships held at the beginning of June, serving as the qualifier for the World Championships, didn’t disappoint.
+We love a good shake-up in the SUP world – and the GBSUP National Paddle Racing Series Championships – Falmouth Bay Open, held in Cornwall, UK, at the beginning of June, serving as the qualifier for the World Championships, didn’t disappoint.
 The spotlight definitely shone on 14-year-old Selwyn Pritchardfrom Makkum, the Netherlands.

 Selwyn, the U12 Dutch SUP Champion 2022 (Tech, Sprints and Long Distance), recently moved up a division and has just claimed a new title – the U17 British SUP Champion (all disciplines).
 A true scene-stealer, Selwyn convinced the organisers to let him paddle alongside the UK’s top riders, including the 8x British Champion Blue Ewer, and finished 4th in the gruelling long distance race.